sudar/Arduino-Makefile/README.md

 Further information are available in the [README.md](https://github.com/WeAreLeka/Bare-Arduino-Project/blob/master/README.md) as well as in the [use/installation procedure](https://github.com/WeAreLeka/Bare-Arduino-Project/blob/master/INSTALL.md).

+Please be sure to report issues to [Bare-Arduino–Project](https://github.com/WeAreLeka/Bare-Arduino-Project/issues) if you use it instead of this project.

 ## Credits

 This makefile was originally created by [Martin Oldfield](http://mjo.tc/atelier/2009/02/arduino-cli.html) and he maintained it till v0.10.2.